influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/guides/create-a-dashboard.md

     parent: Guides
 ---

-Chronograf offers a complete dashboard solution for visualizing your data and monitoring your infrastructure.
+Chronograf offers a complete dashboard solution for visualizing your data and monitoring your infrastructure:
-Use Chronograf's [pre-created dashboards](/chronograf/latest/guides/using-precreated-dashboards) or create custom dashboards to meet your requirements.
-This guide shows you how to create custom Chronograf dashboards.
+* View [pre-created dashboards](/chronograf/latest/guides/using-precreated-dashboards) from the Host List page.
+Dashboards are available depending on which Telegraf input plugins you have available.
+These pre-created dashboards cannot be cloned or edited.
+* Create custom dashboards from scratch by building queries in the Data Explorer, as described below.
+* Import dashboard templates when you [add or update a connection in [Chronograf](/chronograf/latest/administration/creating-connections):
+  1. From the Configuration page, click **Add Connection** or select an existing connection to edit it.
+  2. In the **InfluxDB Connection** window, enter or verify your connection details and click **Add** or **Update Connection**.
+  3. In the **Dashboards** window, select from the available dashboard templates to import.
+  4. Configure your dashboard as needed with the options described below.

 By the end of this guide, you'll be aware of the tools available to you for creating dashboards similar to this example: